kittell/sql-csv-asap/README.md

 # sqlCsvAsap
 Perform SQL queries on CSV data.
 Project for Fall 2017 CS411 Database Systems class at University of Illinois.

+START

+Put any CSV files that you want to query in a folder called tables in the same directory as the code files.
+(For class evaluation, also take the /index folder, including subfolders and files, and put the index folder in the same directory as the code files.)

-Start the program by running sqlCsvAsap.py
+Start the program by running sqlCsvAsap.py.

+QUERYING

 To start a query, type 'query' from the start menu.